-Getting Eiffel Tower tickets is easy!
+Are you wondering where to buy Eiffel Tower tickets?
 Follow my guide to find the way that best suits you.

-Why You Must Visit The Eiffel Tower When In Paris
+Why You Must Visit The Eiffel Tower In Paris

-Rightly considered the symbol of Paris, the Eiffel Tower likely is the first thing that comes to mind when thinking about the French capital, to the point that many (including myself) think that going to Paris without visiting the Eiffel Tower would be a bit like going to Rome and not visit the Colosseum or to New York and skipping the Statue of Liberty.
-Senseless, if I may say.
+Paris is one of the World’s most visited cities.
+The Eiffel Tower is rightly considered the symbol of Paris, and likely is the first thing that comes to mind when thinking about the French capital, to the point that many (including myself) think that going to Paris without visiting it would be a bit like going to Rome and not visit the Colosseum or to New York and skipping the Statue of Liberty.

 Shooting into the sky with its 324 meters, the Eiffel Tower is a wrought iron lattice tower that was built in 22 months between 1 July 1887 and 1898 to celebrate the centenary of the French Revolution in 1889, during the World Expo.
 It didn’t really have any specific purpose, other than that of impressing visitors to the fair.